amanchaurasiya2025xty-collab/Kaggle/README.md

 # Kaggle
-This project explores and preprocesses the *Zomato restaurant dataset* to extract valuable insights and engineer meaningful features for further data analysis or machine learning tasks.
-It demonstrates a complete *Exploratory Data Analysis (EDA)* workflow combined with *feature transformation and data cleaning techniques*.
+In order to extract useful insights and engineer significant features for additional data analysis or machine learning tasks, this project investigates and preprocesses the Zomato restaurant dataset.
+It shows how to combine feature transformation and data cleaning methods with an entire exploratory data analysis (EDA) workflow.